 I use fish sauce in the recipe to replace the traditional shellfish broth.
 It works!

 If using large frozen raw shrimp, feel free to add to Instant pot and let it pressure cook with the rice.
 If using thawed or cooked shrimp, add to the pot after pressure cooking.
 If adding after – I prefer to give shrimp a quick sear in an oiled pan on the stove, adding pinch of salt and smoked paprika.
 It just looks more appealing, but it is not mandatory.
 Up to you.

-If making on STOVE TOP – heat oil over medium heat, add sausage and brown each side, about 5 minutes.
-Set aside and to the same pan, add onion ( a little more oil if necessary)and saute until fragrant and golden.
+- If making on STOVE TOP – heat oil over medium heat, add sausage and brown each side, about 5 minutes.
+Set the sausage aside, and add to the same pan, the onion ( a little more oil if necessary)and saute until fragrant and golden.
 Add celery, bell pepper, garlic and jalapeño, lowing heat to medium, and cook, stirring frequently, about 5 minutes or until tender.
 Return the browned sausage to the pan.